cleary/livecode/system-setup/Setup-General_ubuntustudio.md

 ```
 options snd-seq-dummy ports=4
 ```
-where `ports=` can be configured for the number of ports you want available
+where `ports=` can be configured for the number of ports you want available, and these appear numbered in qjackctl and similar

 ### Install TidalCycles
 20230515 Follow the instructions here: